Lwów Ghetto: Deportations

 Among its notable inhabitants was Chaim Widawski, who disseminated news about the war picked up with an illegal radio.
 Polish Olympic football player Leon Sperling was shot to death by the Nazis in the ghetto in December 1941.
 Nazi-hunter Simon Wiesenthal was one of the best-known Jewish inhabitants of Lemberg Ghetto to survive the war (as his memoirs The Executioners Among Us indicate, he was saved from execution by a Ukrainian policeman), though he was later transported to a concentration camp, rather than remaining in the ghetto.

 Some local gentiles attempted to aid and shelter the Jews.
 Kazimiera Nazarewicz, a Polish nanny hired by a Jewish family, sheltered their daughter throughout the war, and delivered aid to her parents who were imprisoned in the ghetto.
 After the war, Nazarewicz became one of the recipients of the Righteous Among the Nations title.
 Leopold Socha and Stefan Wróblewski, laborers maintaining the municipal sewage system, organized in their shelters for 21 one Jews who survived the ghetto's liquidation; 10 of them survived the war.
 Socha, Wróblewski and their wives received the Righteous titles after the war.
-Another Righteous, Miroslav Kravchuk, with the help of some acquaintances, shelter his Jewish ex-wife, and some of their other family members and acquaintances.
-Kravchuk survived 6-month imprisonment by Gestapo following their arrest of him under the suspicion of him helping Jews.
+Another Righteous, Miroslav Kravchuk, with the help of some acquaintances, sheltered his Jewish ex-wife, and some of their other family members and acquaintances.
+Kravchuk survived a 6-month imprisonment term under the Gestapo after his arrest on suspicion of helping Jews.